hackclub/hackclub/workshops/shared_clipboard/README.md

 - We use the debug function to print some info about `localClipboard`
 - We use a function to send the clipboard to the writer (which could be the writer to a client or server, because both use `monitorLocalClip()`)
 - We handle errors
-- If `localClipboard` is the same as the local clipboard, we wait for some time and check again.
+- If `localClipboard` is the same as the actual clipboard on the computer, we wait for some time and check again.
 If it is still the same, we sleep again.
 This cycle continues *until* the clipboard changes.
 When it does, `localClipboard` won't be the same as the actual clipboard on the computer so we'll exit the loop.
 Because we exited the loop, the code will send the clipboard!

 When the function is first called, it immediately sends the current clipboard.
 Why would we want this?
 This is because when you join a clipboard, you probably want the other computers to sync up immediately.